variableway/.github/profile/README.md

 For always and ever always for Vivid.

-May Copy and modify, may compose components, may just one idea come up.
+May Copy and modify, may compose components, may just one idea come up to figure it out how to make it works.

 Capture the random ideas and moments, and try to make simple toy products real.

 Have fun in the AI Age, and try to make it useful more or less.